How to Have Less Meetings: Strategies for a More Productive Workplace

 Organizations should implement a policy of meeting minimization.
 This involves encouraging employees to critically assess the necessity of a meeting before scheduling it.
 Questions like “Could this be resolved through a brief email exchange or a quick phone call?” or “Is this meeting essential for all invitees?” can help in making this assessment.

 Organizations should consider adopting a 'meeting-free day' policy, where one day a week is kept free of (internal) meetings.
-This can significantly increase productivity, as it provides employees with uninterrupted time to focus on deep work.
+This can increase productivity, as it provides employees with uninterrupted time to focus on deep work.

 Regular training sessions on effective meeting practices are crucial.
 These sessions should cover how to set clear agendas, manage meeting time efficiently, and ensure that every meeting has a clearly defined goal and outcome.